adeelahmed2005goolecompk-cmyk/Python-Notes-From-Bsics-to-advance/README.md

-# THIS IS THE OUTPUT IAGE:
+# THIS IS THE OUTPUT IMAGE:

 ![Alt Text](602.jpg)